Interactive Walkthrough Software

 - 01Open Ramp.
 Ask GuideLayer how to submit a receipt with the new category codes.

-- 02Follow the reticle through upload, categorization, and approval routing.
+- 02Follow the Guide Strip through upload, categorization, and approval routing.

 - 03Save the walkthrough.
 Pin it where the team looks before month-end.